just-buildsystem/justbuild/doc/concepts/profiling.md

    is a value derived not only from the command line but also from the context of a file (given via `-c`) possibly local on the machine `just` was run.
+ - The key `"remote"` describes the remote-exeuction endpoint, including the used properties and dispatch list.
+This allow distinguishing builds in different environments (possibly using different hardware); this can be relevant both for performance as well as failure statistics for tests.
+Again, the reason for including it in the profile is that local files are read (for the dispatch list).
  - The key `"actions"` contains a JSON object with the keys being precisely the key identifiers of the actions attempted to run.
    The action identifiers are the same as in the `--dump-graph` or